-Click here to return to our main Frequently Asked Questions (FAQ) page for more information about further education
+Click the button below to return to our main Frequently Asked Questions (FAQ) page for more information about further education.

 Contact us for advice and guidance

-Click here to find out how REUK's Educational Progression team can help you reach university through advice, guidance, workshops and funding opportunities
+Click the button below to find out how REUK's Educational Progression team can help you reach university through advice, guidance, workshops and funding opportunities.

 If you want to learn more about your education options in the UK, you can attend a workshop.
 The workshop explains how education works and your possible routes through the system.